Lucy Maud Montgomery: Marriage and family

 Shortly after her grandmother's death in 1911, Montgomery married Ewen (spelled in her notes and letters as "Ewan") Macdonald (1870–1943), a Presbyterian minister, and they moved to Ontario, where he had taken the position of minister of St. Paul's Presbyterian Church, Leaskdale in present-day Uxbridge Township, also affiliated with the congregation in nearby Zephyr.
-Montgomery wrote her next 11 books from the Leaskdale manse that she complained had neither a bathroom nor a toilet.
+Montgomery wrote her next 11 books from the Leaskdale manse; she complained that it had neither a bathroom nor a toilet.
 The congregation later sold the structure, which is now the Leaskdale Manse National Historic Site.
 Macdonald was not especially intelligent, nor was he interested in literature.
 Montgomery wrote in her diary: "I would not want him for a lover but I hope at first that I might find a friend in him."
-After their marriage, she took her honeymoon in England and Scotland, the latter a particular point of interest to her, as it was for her the "Old Country"—the romantic land of castles, rugged mountains, shining glens, lakes and waterfalls that was her ancestral homeland.
+After their marriage, they honeymooned in England and Scotland; the latter was a particular point of interest to her, as it was for her the "Old Country"—the romantic land of castles, rugged mountains, shining glens, lakes and waterfalls that was her ancestral homeland.

 By contrast, Macdonald's parents had come to Canada after being evicted in the Highland Clearances, and he had no desire to visit the "Old Country".
-His wife had to drag him to the Isle of Skye, the home of the Clan MacDonald, where the Macdonalds had once reigned as the Lords of the Isles.
-The MacDonalds had been Gaelic-speaking Highlanders, while the Montgomerys and Macneil had been English-speaking Lowlanders, which might explain the differing attitudes the couple held toward Scotland, as Montgomery was more proud of her Scottish heritage than her husband.
-Furthermore, Montgomery had read the works of Scottish writers like Robbie Burns and Sir Walter Scott, whereas her husband did not read literature at all, forcing his wife to explain to him who Burns and Scott were.
+His wife had to drag him to the Isle of Skye, the home of the Clan Macdonald, where the Macdonalds had once reigned as the Lords of the Isles.
+The Macdonalds had been Scots-Gaelic-speaking Highlanders, while the Montgomerys and Macneils had been English-speaking Lowlanders, which might explain the differing attitudes the couple held toward Scotland, as Montgomery was more proud of her Scottish heritage than her husband.
 In England, Montgomery visited places associated with her favorite writers, going to the Lake District made famous by William Wordsworth, to William Shakespeare's house in Stratford-upon-Avon, and to the Haworth house in the Yorkshire moors where the Brontës (Anne, Charlotte, Emily and Branwell) had lived.